cms-sw/cms-sw.github.io/PRWorkflow.md

 Run a basic battery of tests

 ```
-runTheMatrix.py -l limited -i all
+runTheMatrix.py -l limited -i all --ibeos
 ```

 If these tests are successful, your code changes should also pass the basic checks done during the pull request testing procedure.
-Some tests, in particular the runTheMatrix.py tests require data available at sites such as CERN.
+Some tests, in particular the runTheMatrix.py tests require data available at sites such as CERN, ```--ibeos``` argument allows to read the files via CMSSW integration file catalog.

 ### Initial pull request
    - [This tutorial](tutorial.html) provides instructions for making a pull request to CMSSW